 Effective January 1, 2007, Research Faculty appointments became non-tenure track.
 Research Faculty who held tenure prior to January 1, 2007, retained their tenure status.
-A Research Faculty member with a probationary appointment prior to January 1, 2007, remains eligible to apply for tenure as stated in his/her appointment letter.
+A Research Faculty member with a probationary appointment prior to January 1, 2007, remains eligible to apply for tenure as stated in the faculty member's appointment letter.
 For those Research Faculty with tenure-track appointments, the criteria for progression through the ranks are the same as those for regular tenure-track faculty, except that a greater emphasis will be placed on Research and any expectations for Teaching will depend on the specific requirements of their appointments.
 See Section 3.5.10.

 3.5.
-Non-Tenure- Track Academic Positions
+Non-Tenure- rack Academic Positions

-Persons who hold non-tenure_track positions are given term appointments that automatically terminate upon the expiration of the specified term.
-Non-tenure_track appointments may be given annual or multi-year contracts as determined by the program/ department with approval of the Dean and the Provost.
-No notice of non-reappointment is given, and reemployment of the employee after the conclusion of the contractual appointment term is solely within the discretion of the University.
-Non-tenure_track faculty members are not eligible for tenure, educational leave, or sabbatical leave.
-With the exception of visiting Professors, time spent in a non-tenure_track position does not count towards tenure eligibility if the individual later applies for and is appointed to a tenure-track faculty position.
-Non-tenure_track faculty must be qualified by academic or practical experiences appropriate for the responsibilities assigned.
-A Master's degree or higher is preferred required except in special circumstances approved by the Provost.
-All non-tenure_track academic positions have the same right to academic freedom accorded tenure-track faculty.
+Persons who hold non-tenure-track positions are given term appointments that automatically terminate upon the expiration of the specified term.
+Non-tenure-track appointments may be given annual or multi-year contracts as determined by the program/ department with approval of the Dean and the Provost.
+No notice of non-reappointment is given, and reemployment of the employee after the conclusion of the appointment term is solely within the discretion of the University.
+Non-tenure-track faculty members are not eligible for tenure, educational leave, or sabbatical leave.
+With the exception of visiting Professors, time spent in a non-tenure-track position does not count towards tenure eligibility if the individual later applies for and is appointed to a tenure-track faculty position.
+Non-tenure-track faculty must be qualified by academic or practical experiences appropriate for the responsibilities assigned.
+A Master's degree or higher is required except in special circumstances approved by the Provost.
+All non-tenure-track academic positions have the same right to academic freedom accorded tenure-track faculty.